britojaoo/britojaoo/README.md

 #  João Brito

-**`Computer / Software Engineer`**
+**`Game / Web / Software Engineer`**

 Hello, I'm João Victor Santos De Brito, a Computer Engineering.
-I am passionate about technology, particularly in game development, software engineering, and problem-solving.
+I am passionate about technology, particularly in game development, software / web engineering, and problem-solving.
 I thrive in dynamic environments where I can apply my technical skills and continuously learn new technologies to drive innovation and efficiency.

 ---